Domeeeee/Website/readme.md

 #simple-website

-This is a website, I created it just for fun.
+I created this website just for fun.